ZackMason/windows-cpp-guide/README.md

 # windows-cpp-guide
 Collection of thoughts on productive windows workflows, specifically for cpp game development

-This page is very early in development
+This page is very early in development (May 9, 2023)

 Before continuing I am putting this here.